-Ghosting is a form of impersonal rejection involving someone cutting off communication with another with little or no notice.
+Ghosting is when someone cuts off communication with no notice or explanation.
 You may have experienced this in your life—during a job search or while dating—and it likely left you with a less than favourable opinion of the company or person who did it.
 This is why you shouldn’t ghost recruiters; regardless of the outcome of the hiring process, it is worthwhile to put in the effort to communicate.

 Ghosting in the context of a job search means not replying to a recruiter’s email or voicemail at any stage of the process:

 - Not answering their questions about your career goals or work preferences